-In 2022, Edwards generated approximately 5,078 metric tons of total waste.
+In 2023, Edwards generated approximately 5,612 metric tons of total waste.
 While this represents an absolute increase over our 2020 baseline year, Edwards' growth has significantly outpaced our waste generation rate.
-When normalized against revenue, Edwards has reduced its total waste generation by 13.5% against the baseline.
+When normalized against revenue, Edwards has reduced its total waste generation by 13% against the baseline.

-The absolute increase in waste generation in the past year is largely due to our launch of new products and the enhancement of manufacturing equipment and processes, which we initiated in 2018 and continued through 2022.
-We are required to validate our manufacturing processes to meet stringent FDA and global medical technology quality assurance regulations and this process involves thorough testing of our equipment, procedures and chemicals to ensure efficacy.
+The absolute increase in waste generation in the past year is largely due to our launch of new products and the enhancement of manufacturing equipment and processes, which we initiated in 2018 and continued through 2023.
+We are required to validate our manufacturing processes to meet stringent FDA and global medical technology quality assurance regulations and this process involves thorough testing of our equipment, procedures, and chemicals to ensure efficacy.
 While validation activities represent growth and a bright future for our business, validation results in an increase in waste disposal without resulting in financial benefit until the products are brought to market.

 We continue to identify waste reduction opportunities.
-In 2022, our manufacturing facilities completed 26 waste reduction or waste diversion projects.
-These projects included implementation of a new metals recycling program at our Irvine plant, onsite mulching of organic landscaping waste at our Utah plant and introduction of a reusable cup program at our Ireland plant to reduce single-use plastics and disposables.
-We are proud to note that our manufacturing operations in Ireland maintained zero waste-to landfill in 2022.
+In 2023, our manufacturing facilities completed 19 waste reduction or waste diversion projects.
+These projects included implementation of reusable transport containers at our Utah plant, plastic and metal drinking container segregation and recycling at our Singapore plant, and a metals recycling program at our Irvine manufacturing plant.
+We are proud to note that our manufacturing operations in Ireland maintained zero waste-to landfill in 2023.